Posted by Darryl Payne in Gatlinburg, TN

-Although the county’s largest city was one of the last to start making the most out of the Smoky Mountains tourism trend during the last 30 years, Sevierville has made up for a lot of that lost time by offering its fair share of attractions.
-Places like Smoky Mountain Palace Theatre, Deer Farm Petting Zoo, Forbidden Caverns, the Tennessee Museum of Aviation and Tennessee Smokies baseball are all great choices for interactive family fun.
+Although the county's largest city was one of the last to start making the most out of the Smoky Mountains tourism trend over the years, Sevierville has made up for a lot of that lost time by offering its fair share of attractions.
+Places like Deer Farm Petting Zoo, Forbidden Caverns, the Tennessee Museum of Aviation and Tennessee Smokies baseball are all great choices for interactive family fun.

 Lodging opportunities abound in Sevierville, whether you're in search of a quaint mom-and-pop motel, a new national chain, a rental cabin, a bed and breakfast inn or a condo unit.
 Wilderness at the Smokies, which offers overnight rentals on Tennessee 66, even has its own on-site water park for guests.

 Of all the communities in Sevier County, Tennessee, Sevierville is unique in that it still retains much of its original hometown flavor.
 As the county seat, the town has a courthouse, community recreational facilities, a community college and strong neighborhoods that make Sevierville a comfortable place in which to live full time as well as visit.

 Other blog categories:

 Gatlinburg Attractions Gatlinburg, TN Golf Courses Local Events National Park Pigeon Forge Attractions Pigeon Forge, TN Sevierville Attractions Sevierville, TN Smoky Mountains Things To Do